software-architecture-guild/katas-2025/README.md

 Here are the requirements provided:

-- As a recognized leader in certification, accuracy of tests, case studies, and grading is fundamental and inaccurate grading can result in a candidate not getting or maintaining a job and can impact a candidate's career.
+- As a recognized leader in certification, accuracy of tests, case studies, and grading is fundamental, and inaccurate grading can result in a candidate not getting or maintaining a job, which can impact a candidate's career.
-- Inaccurate or misleading certification exams and case studies can undermine the credibility of the company’s current standing in the marketplace, so accuracy of the certification process is vital for the success of the company.
+- Inaccurate or misleading certification exams and case studies can undermine the credibility of the company’s current standing in the marketplace, so the accuracy of the certification process is vital for the company's success.

 Given the lack of additional information, we must make the **following assumptions**:

-- **There are no existing quality control measures in place to ensure grading accuracy.**
+- **There are no existing quality control measures to ensure grading accuracy.**
 - **There is no formal appeals process that allows candidates to challenge grading errors made by Experts.**

 ## Assumptions